 Does cancer run in your family?

 Cancer is common.
 Often, multiple family members within a single family will be affected by cancer and the diagnoses are usually random.
-There are specific types of cancers that run in families; this can be due to common environmental conditions (sunlight, smoking) or genes passed down in the family.
+There are specific types of cancers that run in families; this can be due to common environmental conditions (sunlight, smoking) or genetic mutations passed down in the family.

 Only 5-10% of all cancer is hereditary.

-Appropriate genetic testing can inform health care planning and management in order to minimize an individual’s risk of developing cancer.
+Appropriate genetic testing can inform health care planning and management in order to minimize individual risk of developing cancer.
 If you are concerned that cancer may run in your family, genetic counseling can be useful to determine if genetic testing is right for you.

 We cannot inherit cancer – we can inherit an increased risk.